 cost, attributable to that customer, as determined by the

 department.
+The fee may, at the option of the customer, be paid to the department over a length of time equal to that during which the customer consumed power procured by the department.
 If the alternative provider elected under this

 subdivision is a self-generation or cogeneration provider pursuant